 Reverse-seared steak and sous vide steak are known for precision with doneness level, but they produce different flavors and textures.
 Reverse searing produces a better crust after cooking, keeping the exterior moist and flavorful.
 However, inattention can cause you to overcook the steak and dry it out to the incorrect texture.

 Sous vide involves vacuum-sealing and cooking the steak in a water bath at a precise temperature.
 This method allows for precise control over the cooking temperature and helps retain the natural juices and flavors of the steak, resulting in a moist and tender texture.
-However, it is harder to brown after exiting the water bath, so it often lacks the delicious crust that reverse-searing produces.
+However, mishandling it after removing it from the water bath makes it difficult to brown, so it often lacks the delicious crust that reverse-searing produces.

 Reverse Sear Temperature Chart